 Occasionally, but a good piercer will have finished before you have even drawn breath to scream – in fact, most people find that the very worst part is the time between making the decision to have the piercing done and going to the piercing studio.
 If you are worried, this can be very stressful; relax, it will all be over before you know it.
 If you are worried or stressed about getting the piercing, tell your piercer and they will talk you through the procedure and help you feel comfortable and relaxed.
 For most people the reaction to the piercing is a quick ‘ahhh’, followed by a laugh.
 Stress, rather than pain, can cause some people to feel light-headed and dizzy or to faint.
 If you do experience any light-headedness, tell your piercer.

 Wildcat Ink does not use piercing guns for any piercings.
-Avoid anyone who tries to use one of these for any piercing as they are unsuitable and can harm you.
 Trained professional piercers use a hollow needle blade or cannula.
 This cuts a hole instead of poking one with a blunt object at high velocity.
-This sounds worse, but actually is much less traumatic to the area, causes less scarring, and of course hurts a lot less!
+This sounds worse, but is much less traumatic to the area, causes less scarring, and of course hurts a lot less!

 Every area of the body has its own unique healing period & processes; oral & facial piercings tend to heal most quickly.
 A general guideline for approximate healing times is as follows: